Mike Pagel

-Mike John Pagel (born September 13, 1960) is an American former professional football player who was a quarterback in the National Football League (NFL).
+Mike John Pagel (/ˈpeɪgəl/ PAY-gəl; born September 13, 1960) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Arizona State Sun Devils and was selected by the Baltimore Colts in the fourth round of the 1982 NFL draft.

 Professional career

 Baltimore Colts

 Drafted the same year as Art Schlichter, Pagel was drafted to be groomed as a backup.
 Generally, however, he out-played Schlichter.
 Pagel bounced in and out of the starting quarterback job for the Colts in his four seasons with the team, alternating with Schlichter, Matt Kofler, and Mark Herrmann.
 He was the last Colt to wear #18 before Peyton Manning.

 Cleveland Browns

 He was traded to Cleveland for the 1986 season and served for the next five years there strictly as a backup.
 In 1988, he took over for an injured Bernie Kosar and Don Strock and played well in a playoff loss to the Houston Oilers.